zachmccabe/beijing/docs/faq.md

 You don’t need to sit down and read it cover to cover.
 Just use your phone or iPad and flip through the Field Guide for quick answers.

-> Prefer to read the book in another format?
+Prefer to read the book in another format?
 [Let me know](mailto:hello@zachmccabe.com) and I'll consider it for the next edition.

-### Who won't like this book?
+## Who won't like this book?

 This book isn't for everyone.
 There are no reviews of tourist attractions.
 There are no lessons about f-stops or composition, either.
-Before you buy, download the [free preview](https://www.amazon.com/Photographers-Field-Guide-Beijing-McCabe-ebook/dp/B072FVKP45/) via Kindle and see for yourself.

-### Wait, do I need to be a pro to use this book?
+## Wait, do I need to be a pro to use this book?

 Nope.
 The only thing I assume is that you're new to China.
 The Field Guide helps you get to know Beijing from a photographer's perspective.

-### What's so great about Beijing?
+## What's so great about Beijing?

 The art.
 The architecture.
 The attitude.
 Expect photo ops of a vibrant city that is not shy about owning it's cultural wealth – or showing it off.
 You'll also have opportunties to photograph floating fields of summer lotus blossoms, autumn streets lined with ginko trees and the Great Wall.

-### Who sponsored this project, then?
+## Who sponsored this project, then?

 I don't accept free fish or any other payment for mentions.
 There are no affiliate links.
 There are no secret sponsors.

 Readers asked for my opinions and expertise, and I value that.

-Want to sponsor this project?
-Buy yourself a copy of [the Field Guide.](https://www.amazon.com/Photographers-Field-Guide-Beijing-McCabe-ebook/dp/B072FVKP45/) 😉

-### Why do I need this book?
+## Why do I need this book?

 The Field Guide gives you 3 things: